lgov/MockHTTPinC/README.md

 Write a first test
 ------------------

-MockHTTPInC does not come with or mandate the use of a specific unit test framework.
-Instead it should integrate fine with the unit test framework your project is currently using.
-In these examples we will use the CuTest framework (https://github.com/asimjalis/cutest), you'll recognize its functions by the *Cu* prefix.
+In these examples we will use the CuTest framework (https://github.com/asimjalis/cutest) as unit testing library, you'll recognize its functions by the *Cu* prefix.

 Step 1: Include MockHTTPInC's main header file, create a test function and setup the mock HTTP server on default port 30080.